Ubaidur123/lumio-policy/README.md

 Lumio is designed for use by children under the direct supervision of a parent or caregiver, who is responsible for creating and managing the account.
 We do not knowingly collect personal information directly from children.
 The account holder (parent/caregiver) is the individual who provides their email address during sign-up.

-If you believe a child has provided us with personal information without appropriate parental involvement, please contact us at [Insert Contact Email] so we can address it.
+If you believe a child has provided us with personal information without appropriate parental involvement, please contact us at  ubaidwasiq@gmail.com so we can address it.

 ## Data Security